If you’re wondering if you can plug a fridge into an extension cord safely, we have the answer.

 If you don’t have a convenient space to put your fridge within reach of an outlet, it’s tempting to solve the problem with an extension cord.
-After all, the whole point of an extension cord is to plug-in appliances that are too far away from the outlet, right?

 In this article, we’ll cover whether you should plug your refrigerator into an extension cord and the potential dangers of doing so.

-You should never plug your fridge into an extension cord as it could cause damage the appliance.
+No, you should never plug your fridge into an extension cord as it could cause damage the appliance.

 Reasons You Shouldn’t Plug a Refrigerator Into an Extension Cord

 Extension cords are only suited to run a small amount of energy to the appliances they connect with.
 Therefore, most household extension cords cannot handle the energy that large appliances such as refrigerators and microwaves consume and will overheat or even melt.